 Motorcycle Instruction Permit (Under 18 years of age) - To obtain a Motorcycle Instruction Permit, you must be at least 14 years of age and pass the vision and knowledge (car/truck and motorcycle) tests.
 Minors at least 14 years of age, but less than 18 years of age, must hold the valid permit continuously for 275 days (180 days if applicant completes a driver education course) prior to the upgrade of the permit to a Motorcycle Restricted Minor's Permit.
 However, if in addition to the approved driver education course, the minor has successfully completed the South Dakota (or another state's) authorized motorcycle safety course, the Motorcycle Instruction Permit needs to be held for 180 continuous days.
 Time driven on an Instruction Permit (car) can be substituted for the 180 days required to drive on a Motorcycle Instruction Permit.
-If the Instruction Permit (car) requirements have been met the driver does not need to hold the Motorcycle Instruction Permit for any length of time.
 The permit is valid for one year or until the same date as the expiration date on the valid documents authorizing the applicant's presence in the U.S., whichever occurs first.
 The cost is \$28.00.
 If less than 18 years of age and the Motorcycle Instruction Permit expires, the minor would be required to obtain another Instruction Permit for the required length of time.